FirstBlock-CosmosVal/firstblock.io/about.md

 <br/>
 FirstBlock Validator is owned and operated by FirstBlock Ventures LLC.
 At a high level, we provide best-in-class delegated validator and masternode hosting services.

 We are based out of Dallas, TX but have partners and team members across the United States.
 At the core, we are crypto veterans with a common goal &mdash; to help build and support this growing ecosystem by applying the decades of experience we gained in tech and finance.
-At the core, we are crypto veterans with a common goal - to help build and support this growing ecosystem by applying our decades of experience in tech and finance.

 ## Partners
 We are fortunate to have great partners as we aim to be the best delegated validator in the Cosmos ecosystem.